swirlai/swirl-search/docs/AI-Guide.md

 {:toc}
 </details>

-# AI Retrieval Augmented Generation (RAG) Guide
+# AI Retrieval Augmented Generation (RAG)

 Swirl supports Real Time [Retrieval Augmented Generation (RAG)](index.md#what-is-retrieval-augmented-generation-rag-does-swirl-support-it) out of the box, using existing search engines, databases and enterprise services.

 ## Intended Audience

 This guide details how to configure and tune Swirl (v.
-3.0 or newer) to perform RAG.
-It is intended for use by developers and/or system administrators with the ability to configure the system to connect to services like OpenAI's ChatGPT and Azure's OpenAI.
+3.0 or newer) to query Generative AI, swap the vector models used for relevancy ranking and perform RAG.
+It is intended for use by developers and/or system administrators with the ability to configure the system to connect to these types of services.

 # Setting up RAG